-Pesticides control or destroy pests by interfering with their metabolism, life cycle or behaviour.
+Pesticides are substances used to manage or eliminate pests.
 As some pesticides can threaten human health and the environment, the EPA controls their use in NSW and provides advice for people working with pesticides.

 Pesticides – NSW overview